100 Youth Who Care

 100 YOUTH WHO CARE

-Join us in February, 2022, to help grant to more charities who benefit youth in North and West Vancouver.
+Join us on June 8, 2022, to help grant to more charities who benefit youth in North and West Vancouver.

-100 Youth Who Care events, attended by students from public and private high schools across West Vancouver have resulted in monies being granted to the below charitable organizations that benefit youth/young adults in our community and across the North Shore:
+100 Youth Who Care events, attended by students from public and private high schools across West Vancouver have resulted in over $23,000 being granted to the below charitable organizations that benefit youth/young adults in our community and across the North Shore:

 - BC Wheelchair Sports Association